 Sloths’ diets are primarily made up of leaves, shoots and fruits, and in some cases, they will also eat insects and small lizards.
 Because they spend most of their lives hanging from tress, sloths get most of their water intake from the consumption of waterlogged plants.

 On average, three-toed sloths grow to about the size of a large cat or small dog (18 inches), and live for around 25-30 years.
-Sloths are identified by the number of long, prominent claws they have on each front foot, which help them firmly grip tree branches.
+Sloths are identified by the number of long claws they have on their front feet, which help them firmly grip tree branches.

-To move around on land, sloths have to dig into the ground with their front claws, and use their strong front legs to drag themselves along.
-This slow and inefficient movement prevents these animals from evading predators on land, so they spend most of their lives in tall rainforest trees.
+To move around on land, sloths have to dig into the ground with their front claws, and use their front legs to drag themselves along.
+This slow and inefficient movement prevents these animals from avoiding predators on land, so they spend most of their lives in tall rainforest trees.